Laura Ferguson, PhD

 Biography

-Laura Ferguson is an Assistant Professor in the Department of Population and Public Health Sciences.
+Laura Ferguson is an Associate Professor in the Department of Population and Public Health Sciences.
 She is the Director of Research for the Institute on Inequalities in Global Health and Director of the Program on Global Health & Human Rights at the Keck School of Medicine.
 She is also on the faculty of USC Dornsife's Spatial Sciences Institute.
 Dr. Ferguson earned her MSc in Population and International Health from the Harvard School of Public Health and her PhD from the London School of Hygiene and Tropical Medicine.
 Her work focuses on understanding and addressing health system and societal factors affecting health, and developing the evidence base of how attention to human rights can improve health outcomes.

 Dr. Ferguson has spent extended periods of time in low-income countries, primarily in sub-Saharan Africa, collaborating with local partners to design and manage research and programs to tackle a broad range of issues including HIV/AIDS, sexual and reproductive health, and child health.